Our Monrovia Injury Law Firm Doesn’t Just Win,

 What Is My Personal Injury Case In Monrovia Worth?

 Economic, non-economic, and punitive are the compensations a court can rule after an accident in Monrovia.
-Compensatory damages include non-economic and economic damages to compensate for the financial, emotional, and physical harm you have endured.
+Compensatory damages include non-economic and monetary damages to compensate for the financial, emotional, and physical harm you have endured.

 Economic or special damages are damages with a monetary value, such as medical bills you paid up until the settlement or verdict.
 Past and future lost wages for when you could not work after the accident until you received a settlement or a verdict are also considered, along with other expenses relating to the injury.